mmatur/traefik/docs/content/reference/static-configuration/cli-ref.md

 Kubernetes server endpoint (required for external cluster client).

 `--providers.kubernetesingress.ingressclass`:
-Value of kubernetes.io/ingress.class annotation to watch for.
+Value of kubernetes.io/ingress.class annotation or IngressClass name to watch for.

 `--providers.kubernetesingress.ingressendpoint.hostname`:
 Hostname used for Kubernetes Ingress endpoints.